avtandilabildin2/MidTermSpring/src/main/java/Spring/Boot/Telegram/documentation/documentation.md

-**Software Requirements Specification (SRS) for Telegram Contacts Management System**

-## 1. Introduction
-### 1.1 Purpose
-The purpose of this document is to define the requirements for a Telegram contacts management system.
-This application was initially developed using Java with an in-memory `ArrayList` for data storage, but it will now be rewritten using the **Spring Framework** with **PostgreSQL** as the primary database.
-The system will allow users to manage their Telegram contacts efficiently.

-### 1.2 Scope
-The application will provide:
-- Contact management (adding, updating, deleting, and listing contacts)
-- Search functionality for contacts
-- Data persistence using PostgreSQL (H2 for development)
-- RESTful API for interacting with contacts
-- Basic validation and exception handling

-### 1.3 Intended Audience and Usage
-This document is intended for developers and testers involved in building the Spring-based application.

----
-## 2. Functional Requirements

-### 2.1 Contact Management
-- **Add a new contact** (name, username, phone number, etc.)
-- **Update an existing contact**
-- **Delete a contact**
-- **List all contacts**
-- **Search contacts by name or username**

-### 2.2 API Endpoints
-- Provide RESTful endpoints for managing contacts (CRUD operations)
-- Use **DTOs** for data transfer
-- Implement **unit tests** for controllers and services

----
-## 3. Non-Functional Requirements

-- **Performance:** Should handle multiple requests efficiently.
-- **Scalability:** Should support a growing number of contacts.
-- **Security:** Ensure proper data validation and exception handling.
-- **Maintainability:** Code should follow best practices for easy updates.

----
-## 4. Data Model
-### Entities:
-- **Contact** (ID, Name, Username, PhoneNumber, CreatedAt, UpdatedAt)

-### Relationships:
-- The system manages multiple **Contacts** stored in a PostgreSQL database.

----
-## 5. Use Cases

-### Use Case 1: Adding a Contact
-- **Actor:** User
-- **Description:** The user adds a new contact to the database.
-- **Precondition:** Valid data (name, username, phone number) must be provided.
-- **Postcondition:** Contact is stored in the database.

-### Use Case 2: Searching for a Contact
-- **Actor:** User
-- **Description:** The user searches for a contact by name or username.
-- **Precondition:** At least one contact exists in the system.
-- **Postcondition:** Relevant contacts are returned.

-### Use Case 3: Deleting a Contact
-- **Actor:** User
-- **Description:** The user deletes a contact from the database.
-- **Precondition:** The contact must exist.
-- **Postcondition:** Contact is removed from the database.

----
-## 6. Assumptions and Constraints
-- The system only manages contacts (not messages or chat history).
-- PostgreSQL is used in production, H2 for development.
-- REST API will be documented using **Swagger/OpenAPI**.

----
-## 7. Future Enhancements
-- Adding authentication for users.
-- Implementing integration with Telegram API.
-- Supporting additional contact fields like profile pictures and status.

----
-This document serves as the foundation for implementing the Telegram contacts management system using **Spring Framework** and **PostgreSQL**.
+Software Requirements Specification (SRS) for Telegram Messaging and User Management System
+1. Introduction
+   1.1 Purpose

+The purpose of this document is to define the functional and non-functional requirements of a Telegram-inspired messaging and user management system.
+This system enables basic operations on users and their messages through a RESTful API built using Spring Boot, with data persistence in PostgreSQL.
+1.2 Scope

+The system provides:

+    User management (creation, retrieval, deletion)

+    Message management (creation, retrieval, deletion)

+    RESTful API for interaction with both users and messages

+    Authentication for selected endpoints

+    DTO usage for API communication

+    Basic validation and error handling

+1.3 Intended Audience and Usage

+This document is intended for developers, testers, and system architects involved in the development, testing, and maintenance of this application.
+2. Functional Requirements
+   2.1 User Management

+   Create a new user

+   Retrieve all users

+   Retrieve user by ID (requires authentication)

+   Delete user by ID

+2.2 Message Management

+    Create a new message

+    Retrieve all messages

+    Retrieve message by ID (requires authentication)

+    Delete message by ID

+2.3 API Endpoints
+Message Endpoints (/api/messages)

+    GET /get-all-messages – List all messages

+    GET /get-message-by-id/{id} – Get a message by ID (authenticated)

+    POST /create-message – Create a new message

+    DELETE /delete-message/{id} – Delete a message by ID

+User Endpoints (/api/users)

+    GET /get-all – List all users

+    GET /get-by-id/{id} – Get a user by ID (authenticated)

+    POST /create-user – Create a new user

+    DELETE /delete-by-id/{id} – Delete a user by ID

+3. Non-Functional Requirements

+   Security: Endpoints for retrieving a single user or message require authentication.

+   Performance: The system should be able to handle at least 100 concurrent API requests.

+   Maintainability: The code should follow clean architecture principles, using DTOs and services.

+   Scalability: The system should be extendable to include features like role-based access or message grouping.

+   Documentation: The API will be documented using Swagger/OpenAPI for easy exploration and testing.

+4. Data Model
+   Entities
+   User

+   id: Long

+   username: String

+   email: String

+   (Possibly password – if authentication is expanded)

+Message

+    id: Long

+    text: String

+    userId: Long (relation to User)

+5. Use Cases
+   Use Case 1: Creating a User

+   Actor: Admin or public client

+   Description: Sends a request to create a new user with required details.

+   Postcondition: User is saved to the database.

+Use Case 2: Fetching All Messages

+    Actor: Any client

+    Description: The client retrieves a list of all messages.

+    Postcondition: A list of messages is returned.

+Use Case 3: Authenticated Access to a Specific Message

+    Actor: Authenticated user

+    Description: Fetches a specific message by ID.

+    Postcondition: Returns the message or 404 if not found.

+Use Case 4: Deleting a User

+    Actor: Admin or system client

+    Description: Deletes a user from the system.

+    Postcondition: User is removed from the database.

+6. Assumptions and Constraints

+   No user roles are implemented at this stage (e.g., admin vs. regular user).

+   No integration with external Telegram API.

+   The application runs locally with H2 for development and PostgreSQL for production.

+   Authentication is assumed to be in place but is limited to basic checks (@PreAuthorize).

+7. Future Enhancements

+   Add role-based access control (RBAC)

+   Include authentication with JWT

+   Support for updating users and messages

+   Implement pagination and filtering

+   Integration with actual Telegram Bot API

+   Add message timestamps and status fields

+8. Glossary

+   DTO: Data Transfer Object – simplifies communication between client and server.

+   Spring Boot: Framework for building Java web apps.

+   PostgreSQL: Relational database for storing application data.

+   Swagger/OpenAPI: Tool for documenting RESTful APIs.

+Хочешь, я теперь сделаю отдельную версию этого файла в .docx, .pdf или .md формате?
+You said: